ibm-cloud-docs/solution-tutorials/users-teams-applications.md

 1. Assign Policies to the users to control who can access the resource group, the services within the group and the {{site.data.keyword.containershort_notm}} instance and their permissions.
 Refer to the [access policy definition](https://{DomainName}/docs/containers?topic=containers-users#access_policies) to select the right policies for a user in the environment.
 Users with the same set of policies can be placed into the [same access group](https://{DomainName}/docs/iam?topic=iam-groups#groups).
 It simplifies the user management as policies will be assigned to the access group and inherited by all users in the group.
 1. Configure their Cloud Foundry organization and space roles based on their needs within the environment.
 Refer to the [role definition](https://{DomainName}/docs/iam?topic=iam-cfaccess#cfaccess) to assign the right roles based on the environment.

 Refer to the documentation of services to understand how a service is mapping IAM and Cloud Foundry roles to specific actions.
-See for example [how the IBM Cloud Monitoring service maps IAM roles to actions](https://{DomainName}/docs/services/cloud-monitoring?topic=cloud-monitoring-security_ov#iam_roles).
+See for example [how the {{site.data.keyword.mon_full_notm}} service maps IAM roles to actions](https://{DomainName}/docs/services/Monitoring-with-Sysdig?topic=Sysdig-iam#iam).

 Assigning the right roles to users will require several iterations and refinement.
 Given permissions can be controlled at the resource group level, for all resources in a group or be fine-grained down to a specific instance of a service, you will discover over time what are the ideal access policies for your project.